 Foreign Visitors to Bermuda are not allowed to rent cars.

 Taxis are available outside arrivals for all arriving flights.
 All taxis are metered.
 It is also possible to reserve a taxi in advance, if desired.
 These taxis wait to the right (walking out of the terminal) of the taxi rank.
-At the time of this February 2019 update, the one-way trip to the city centre costs approximately $35.00.
+Note: rates are 25% higher between 12:00AM – 6:00AM and on Sundays and the fare increases by $1 / piece of luggage.

 This guide is for informational purposes only to assist with your planning.
 All information, including rates and hours, are subject to change at any time without notice.
 The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers and their web sites.
 We are not representatives of any of the above mentioned service providers.
 To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.